☢ A Self Called Nowhere ☢

 Even when placed on a smooth surface, this spool can barely roll at all.
 When the surface inevitably becomes rough again, it is so difficult to keep moving that it just wants to stop completely.

 The first step was surprisingly — unnervingly, even — easy, but also somewhat counterintuitive: identify the threads for what they are rather than trying to treat them like they're still one single strand, and then slowly start to pull them apart so they can be understood.
-This is what I'm trying to do here.
+This is what we're trying to do here.